Workers Compensation review

 Sufferers of symptom free asbestos disease can still lodge an application with WorkCover Queensland.
 Queensland workers’ who have been exposed to asbestos can have the medical expenses associated with the ongoing monitoring or their condition paid by WorkCover Queensland.

-Workers suffering from asbestos disease or dust disease may have claims for compensation with WorkCover Queensland.
+Workers suffering from asbestos disease may have claims for compensation with WorkCover Queensland.
 These claims can involve complex historical and medical issues.
 Time limits also apply.
-Generally, a claim with WorkCover Queensland needs to be lodged within six months of diagnosis of the dust disease although there are circumstances where WorkCover Queensland will grant an extension of this time limit.
+Generally, a claim with WorkCover Queensland needs to be lodged within six months of diagnosis of asbestos disease although there are circumstances where WorkCover Queensland will grant an extension of this time limit.
 Family members who were dependent upon a worker who has died from asbestos disease can also claim workers’ compensation.

-The Review Committee did report that a consistent national approach to workers’ compensation for asbestos related diseases or dust diseases is appropriate.
+The Review Committee did report that a consistent national approach to workers’ compensation for asbestos disease is appropriate.
 Safe Work Australia, a national organisation, is currently considering a national system for compensation for asbestos disease.
 However, it is not expected that such a system will be introduced at any time in the near future.